Madhubani art: Contributions

 The Madhubani painting tradition played a key role in the conservation efforts in India in 2012, where there was frequent deforestation in the state of Bihar.
-Shashthi Nath Jha, who runs the Gram Vikas Parishad, an NGO, started the initiative as an attempt to protect local trees that were being cut down in the name of expanding roads and development.
-The main reason behind this was that the trees were traditionally adorned with forms of gods and other religious and spiritual images such as those of Radha-Krishna, Rama-Sita, scenes from Ramayana and Mahabharata and other mythologies.
+Gram Vikas Parishad, an NGO, led the initiative to protect local trees in Bihar from being cut down for development and road expansion.
+Local painters were employed to paint trees with a mixture of lime, glue and synthetic enamel as a deterrent to deforestation.
+Paintings included gods and other religious and spiritual images such as those of Radha-Krishna, Rama-Sita, scenes from Ramayana and Mahabharata and other epics.